damalis/bagisto-iyzico/README.md

 <a href="https://bagisto.com/" target="_blank" rel="noreferrer"> <img src="https://avatars.githubusercontent.com/u/43133047?s=200&v=4" alt="bagisto laravel ecommerce" width="150px" /> </a>
 </p>

+#### Key Benefits

+**Easy Configuration:** User-friendly admin interface with clear options **Clear Communication:** Progress indicators and security messaging **Fast Loading:** Optimized performance for quick payments **Consistent Branding:** Seamless integration with your store design

+#### Features

+**Secure API Integration:** Direct integration with Iyzico Refund and Cancel API
+> [!IMPORTANT]
+> It is strictly not recommended to use the Refund V2 service for orders with more than one product in the basket.
+**Partial & Full Refunds:** Support for both partial and complete refund amounts **Order Cancel:** Cancel are not supporting partial amounts.
+> [!IMPORTANT]
+> Cancel can be processed on the same day as the payment and does not create any input/output entries on the card statement.
+**Real-time Status Updates:** Instant updates after refund and cancel processing **Refund and Cancel History Tracking:** Complete audit trail of all refund and cancel transactions

+**Payment Method Icon:** Upload a custom icon for the payment methods selection page (recommended: 100x50px)

 #### With this project you can quickly run the following:

 - [iyzico](https://github.com/iyzico/iyzipay-php)